jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I quickly googled her area.
 She was in the poor area of a poor town.
 And I had just forced her to admit she had nothing.

-It was Friday, meaning she'd likely get an insurance answer by Monday or Tuesday.
+It was already passed working hours,  meaning she'd likely get an insurance answer within a few days.
 I became a property adjuster later on and learned she had insurance coverage for her problem.
 She had the money, but didn't have it at the same time.

-I often wonder what that mother did over the weekend, with sewage in the walls, nothing in the bank, and a kid in the house.
+I often wonder what that mother did while she waited, with sewage in the walls, nothing in the bank, and a kid in the house.
 I hope she had somewhere to go and friends to call on.
 But I'd seen enough by then to know those were luxuries.

 As for the high-end homeowner—he noticed my coworker had forgotten to photograph parts of his basement.
 A bare basement, empty of almost anything.
 He submitted his item list months later.
 Antique furniture and priceless art, something like $800,000 worth.

 His case in court was simple: "You were there.
 Prove I didn't have it."
 The case went on for years.
-I'm pretty sure he eventually won.
+I'm pretty sure he eventually won too much money.

 The system couldn't tell the difference between desperation and greed.
 So it assumed everyone was lying—and the people who actually needed help often paid the price.